Evidence Level

 L-Carnitine + Carbohydrate Increases Muscle Carnitine — Nottingham Study

-24-week RCT examining L-carnitine tartrate (2 g/day) + carbohydrate (94 g/day) vs carbohydrate alone on muscle carnitine content, exercise metabolism.
-The first definitive demonstration that oral L-carnitine CAN elevate muscle carnitine content when co-ingested with insulin-stimulating carbohydrate.
-(Wall et al. 2011, J Physiol)
+24-week clinical trial examining L-carnitine tartrate (2 g/day) + carbohydrate (94 g/day) vs carbohydrate alone on muscle carnitine content, exercise metabolism.
+The first definitive demonstration that oral L-carnitine can elevate muscle carnitine content when co-ingested with insulin-stimulating carbohydrate.
+(J Physiol)

 Healthy male volunteers.
 24-week intervention.